This site sponsored by

 Life seems to have continued little-changed during the Edwardian era.
 But, like everywhere else in Britain, all that changed during 1914.
 Many of the men needed to keep farms operating enlisted in the army.
 And the engineering companies in Grantham had to work flat-out to produce armaments, making extra demands on the supply of labour.
 Not far away in Denton and Woolsthorpe there was extensive extraction of iron ore which, too, was labour-intensive.

 The Armistice in 1918 did not result in things going back to how they had been, in part because of rising death toll of the 'Spanish' 'flu epidemic.
 But somehow Barrowby kept going, seemingly still making money, through the 1920s and 1930s.
-The Memorial Hall was erected in 1922 [CHECK] to commemorate the men who did not return from the trenches.

 In 1919 the ninth Duke of Devonshire sold off many of the farms he owned in Barrowby, with some more in 1920 (Cryer 1979 pp 24, 26, 54, 71).
 At the time the ninth Duke, Victor Cavendish (died 1938), was the Governor-General of Canada and inherited the dukedom from his childless uncle in 1908.
 Presumably it was easier for him to 'cash in' his estate rather than administer the land holdings.
 The shift from tenancy to ownership would potentially benefit the farmers, although it may not have been an easy transition, at least financially. (source)